sUNC-Utilities/docs.sunc.su/docs/Reflection/setthreadidentity.md

 # `setthreadidentity`

-`#!luau setthreadidentity` sets the current [Luau thread](https://create.roblox.com/docs/reference/engine/libraries/coroutine#running) identity to a specific [security context level](./ThreadIdentity.md).
-Higher identities grant access to more privileged operations like reading CoreGui or modifying protected instances.
+`#!luau setthreadidentity` sets the current [Luau thread](https://create.roblox.com/docs/reference/engine/libraries/coroutine#running) identity and capabilities matching that identity.

 This is commonly used alongside functions like [`#!luau gethiddenproperty`](./gethiddenproperty.md) or [`#!luau getconnections`](../Signals/getconnections.md) which may require elevated access.